Biceps Tendonitis - Tendonopathy

-- Arthroscopic tenotomy of the long head of the biceps in the treatment of rotator cuff tears: clinical and radiographic results of 307 cases.
+- Arthroscopic tenotomy of long head of biceps in treatment of rotator cuff tears: clinical and radiographic results of 307 cases.

 - [Clinical results of arthroscopic tenotomy of the long head of the biceps brachii in full thickness tears of the rotator cuff without repair: 40 cases].

 - Patient acceptance of long head of biceps brachii tenotomy.